 Humo

 There’s fine dining, and then there’s Humo.
 And not in the white tablecloth, folded napkin sense.
 Humo is fine dining because it’s a place for people who love and appreciate interesting, inventive, delicious food.
 The reason every morsel tastes so good?
 They specialise in ‘Fire dining’ - with no electricity or gas utilised as fuel.
 Food is grilled over different species of wood with the highest quality of seasonal British produce combined with influences from Japan.
-You won’t realise how much you needed this in your life until you sit down at Humo’s elegant open-air bar, as you watch talented chefs cook up one of the best meals of your year.
-The dark, smokey ambiance and dramatic flames whooshing from the grills make it a very romantic spot for date night.
+You won’t realise how much you need this in your life until you sit down at Humo’s elegant open-air bar, as you watch talented chefs cook up one of the best meals of your year.
+The dark, smokey ambience and dramatic flames whooshing from the grills make it a very romantic spot for date night.
 Trust the set menus and pour another glass of champagne.
 Head downstairs to experience Abajo - HUMO's exclusive 10-seat chef's table, with a weekly changing menu from Head Chef Giacomo Tranquill.